pyTMD/pyTMD/doc/source/api_reference/utilities.rst

  - Can list a directory on a ftp host
  - Can download a file from a ftp or http host
- - Can download a file from CDDIS via https when NASA Earthdata credentials are supplied

 `Source code`__